Masmblr/map-zeldaworld_src/README.md

 For all other content, their respective licensing rules and other legal provisions apply.

 ## Special Thanks:
-* id Software fo
+* id Software for Quake3
-r Quake3
 * Dark Legion Development for Tremulous
 * Team Xonotic for Netributors
+* Edge Community Idea Contributors